joanapazcardoso/cv/README.md

 Make training for potential customers focused on the use and implementation of RD Station.

+Working close to the customer success area helping customers to get educate and develop their skills aiming to reduce churn and increase the retention rate.

 - [Resultados Digitais](http://resultadosdigitais.com.br)
 - [RD Station](https://rdstation.com.br)
 - [Content Production exemple: E-Book](http://materiais.resultadosdigitais.com.br/17-servicos-de-inbound-marketing)

 ### Account and Project Manager at 3YZ MARKETING DIGITAL – Digital Advertising Agency (March 2013 to May 2014).
+Managing the customer needs by understanding the client’s strategic goals, objectives and core business.

+Focus on serving and educating the customer aiming to build and nurture their level of satisfaction with the services and products.

-Service focused on digital marketing for Lojas Renner - nationwide.
-(Largest fashion retailer in Brazil)
+Service focused on digital marketing for Lojas Renner (Largest fashion retailer in Brazil).

-Focus on attending the e-commerce needs.
-Deep client business comprehension.
+Focus on attending the Lojas Renner e-commerce needs.
 Schedule and Budget management.

 Planning and management of digital campaigns and projects for e-commerce needs.

 Management of the team focused on email marketing.

 Development of email marketing strategies to all fronts of the company (E-commerce, Marketing, and CRM).
+Helping them to develop and retain their own customers.

 Management, development, and implementation of all layouts and email marketing HTMLs.

 Performance analysis of digital campaigns.

-Monitoring the KPI’s and metrics used in strategies aimed at e-commerce.
-(Email Marketing, Sponsored Links, Display, Site Banners, Social Networks, Remarketing).
+Monitoring the KPI’s and metrics used in strategies aimed at e-commerce (Email Marketing, Sponsored Links, Display, Site Banners, Social Networks,Remarketing).

 Development and Management of graphic materials.